-The composition of sea water is relatively constant from place to place.
-However, the composition of fresh water varies depending on the soil and rocks the water has come into contact with.
-As you move down the Bay, the water’s composition changes as salinity increases.
+The composition of sea water is relatively constant from place to place; however, the composition of fresh water varies depending on the soil and rocks the water has come into contact with.
+Moving down the Bay, the water composition changes as salinity increases.

 Both fresh and salt water contain many natural dissolved materials from several sources.
 Bacteria and other microorganisms decompose dead organisms and release compounds into the water.
 Live organisms also release compounds directly into the water.
 Additionally, dissolved materials enter the Bay from its rivers and the ocean.

 Sea water contains hundreds of trace elements that are important in many biological reactions, including cobalt and metals such as lead, mercury and cadmium.

 Dissolved salts are important to the life cycles of many organisms.
 For example, some fish spawn in fresh or brackish water and then move to saltier waters as they mature.
 These species have internal mechanisms that enable them to cope with the salinity changes.